This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 About a week later, we were connected with the account director for food & beverage vendors , who was incredibly helpful and responsive.
 Because we sell packaged coffee , we needed special approval from McCormick Place .
 Once we were cleared, we signed the agreement and submitted payment immediately (since we were applying past the standard deadline).

-Pro Tip: Apply early if you want better booth selection.
-But even late in the game, it’s still worth applying—communication was fast and professional the entire way.
+Apply early if you want better booth selection.
+But even late in the game, it's still worth applying — communication was fast and professional the entire way.

-Gigawatt Coffee Roasters team smiling behind their C2E2 booth with coffee bags and signage
+Gigawatt Coffee Roasters team at their C2E2 booth with coffee bags and comic-style Not Bitter Just Better banner

 Booth Setup & Choosing the Right Location at C2E2